panel-attack/panel-attack/readme_characters.md

 ## Multi-Resolution support

 An asset will look best on a window size that makes it just as big as the asset is itself.
-In the general thoughts on resolution, targetting a window size of 2560x1440 was suggested to find a good compromise that looks decent on both lower and higher resolutions while being somewhat ready for future developments and spreading of UHD technology among users.
+In the general thoughts on resolution, targetting a window size of 2560x1440 was suggested to find a good compromise that looks decent on both lower and higher resolutions.
 Ultimately though, on a 1280x720 window, a 1280x720 background will look best as it doesn't have to through any scaling before display.
 However, there is a relatively simple solution:
 Simply provide the same asset in multiple resolutions!